ERLKDev/AdHoc-Monitor/README.md

 mMonitor.getMonitorNode().setNodeStatus(NodeStatus.IDLE);
 ```

-The enum Status contains the different statusses that a node can have.
+The enum Status contains the different statuses that a node can have.

 To add an extra status: